 I know one thing; they are insanely cute!!!!

-For the most part, yes, Red Poodles are rare; but let us elaborate a bit on this!
-First of all, it’s important to note that the vast majority of poodles come in standard colors: black, white, brown, cream, and apricot.
-However, there are certain types of poodles that are found in shades of red, such as the Irish setter, the Toy Poodle, and the Miniature Poodle.
+For the most part, yes, the Red Poodle is rare; but let us elaborate on this!
+First, it’s important to note that most poodles come in standard colors: black, white, brown, cream, and apricot.
+However, certain types of poodles are found in shades of red, such as the Irish setter, the Toy Poodle, and the Miniature Poodle.
 These Red Poodles are often a bit rarer than their standard-colored counterparts.
-It’s also important to note that the shade of red can play a large part in determining the rarity of the breed.
+It’s also important to note that the shade of red can play a large part in determining the breed’s rarity.

 For example, a deep mahogany red might be quite rare, while a light strawberry red may be more common.